|When: Sep 01, 2013 06:00 PM to Sep 30, 2013 08:00 PM|

 Where: Chapman Elementary School in northwest Portland

-We expect Vaux’s Swifts to use the Chapman chimney as an evening roost during their fall migration, so grab a seat on the school lawn and in neighboring Wallace Park to observe the birds gathering overhead.
+Vaux’s Swifts are using the Chapman chimney as an evening roost during their fall migration, so grab a seat on the school lawn and in neighboring Wallace Park to observe the birds gathering overhead.
 On most evenings, Audubon volunteers will be on hand to share information about Vaux's Swifts.

 We Need Your Help!